itsbekas/spotify-stats/README.md

-# spotify-stats
+# Spotify Stats

-Program meant to run on Azure Functions with CosmoDB integration for MongoDB.
+Save and visualize your Spotify Data.
+Meant to run as a cronjob, ideally every 30 minutes or so.
+Saves listening history, artists, tracks and rankings.

-Every 30 minutes, it retrieves a user's stats from Spotify and saves them in the database.
+Website built in Svelte allows the user to visualize their data.